Frequently Asked Questions by Parents

 Our programmes are led by professional staff who work during the school year at Le Rosey, one of the leading boarding schools in the world.

 You can leave your children with peace of mind, knowing that they will gain in self-confidence and autonomy – but only if you are ready to not interfere in their daily life!
-Give them the chance to develop, and limit your communication with them: it might be difficult at the beginning, but it will pay dividends!
+Give them the chance to develop, and limit your communication with them: it may seem difficult, but trust us: the benefits of the camp will be much greater if you agree to offer your child this wonderful experience of independence.